aginies/domotique/README.md

 * pink: Relay
 * violet: Socket (port 80)

-After start, in case of error, the assigned color will blink one time very fast.
+After start, in case of error, the assigned color will blink.

 # Software